stxh/mdPad/README.md

 # mdPad README

-mdPad is a desktop Markdown note application developed using the Wails framework.
+mdPad is a desktop Markdown note application developed using the Wails3 framework.
 It combines the powerful backend capabilities of Go with modern web frontend technologies to provide a smooth and efficient Markdown editing experience.

 **Key Features:**